meteorhacks/meteorhacks.github.io/_posts/2013-06-15-complete-npm-integration-for-meteor.md

 Meteor server side API's are executed synchronously.
 But most of the npm modules work asynchronously.
 Although we can load NPM modules to meteor, it is so hard to use them inside Meteor APIs like methods, publications, permissions.

 This is not a very big problem.
-I could be able to fix this by creating `Meteor.sync` method.
+I could be able to fix this by building a set of [Async Utilities](https://github.com/arunoda/meteor-npm#async-utilities).

 See the following example where I used a npm module inside a Meteor Method